lindeloev/mcp/dev/DECISIONS.md

 ## 2026-08-17: What is population-level?
 `summary.mcpfit()` calls both distributional parameters (`dpar`, e.g., sigma, shape, ...) and AR/MA parameters "population-level".
 Only change points and group-level effects are not called population-level.
 This may not be classical wording, but having sections for each `dpar` seems like bloat.

+## 2026-08-07: GARMA order > data length
+Running ar(4) on length-3 data fails in JAGS with uninformative error.
+This is such a rare edge case that I will not add ~15 lines to protect against it for each series x group combo.